Working full time and caring for a cat

 - Pingpong balls and champagne corks bring out the hunter in your cat.

-- Catnip and cat grass are both cat-safe plants which bring the outside in.
+- Catnip and cat grass are both cat-safe plants that bring the outside in.
 60% of cats respond to catnip, which induces a high-like state for a few minutes.
-Affected cats will roll, rub his or head on the ground and drool.
+Affected cats will roll, rub his or her head on the ground and drool.
 Cat grass doesn’t induce a high, but most cats like to nibble on grass.

 - Cat trees and shelves are a must for cats.
 The cat tree provides an outlet to sharpen the claws and stretch the leg, shoulder and back muscles.
 Tall cat trees and perches allow the cat to watch the world from a height.
 I personally recommend a tree which is at least 5 foot high if possible.

-- If space permits, an outdoor catio or cat enclosure gives the cat the opportunity to enjoy time outside but in a safe environment to keep the cat and wildlife safe.
+- If space permits, an outdoor catio or cat enclosure allows the cat to enjoy time outside but in a safe environment to keep the cat and wildlife safe.

 - Enclosures should have a sheltered area so the cat can get out of the sun, as well as cat-safe plants and places to climb.
 Tree limbs, cat trees and ramps work great in enclosures.
 Cat enclosures can be homemade or professionally installed.
-Basic ones include a balcony which is screened, cages which are placed outside for the cat to spend time in or the more deluxe which are larger enclosures build onto the side of a house with lots of plants and places to climb and explore.
+Basic ones include a balcony which is screened, cages that are placed outside for the cat to spend time in or the more deluxe which are larger enclosures build onto the side of a house with lots of plants and places to climb and explore.
 You are only limited by space, budget and imagination.

 Cats have a reputation for being independent compared to dogs, and while there is some truth, cats can and do suffer from loneliness if left for extended periods alone without the opportunity for social interaction.
 Each cat is different in regards to how social they are.